-- C7.1 The modular framework is designed to accommodate the movement of students between full-time and part-time mode of study.
-Changes to mode of study require prior approval. - C7.2 A full-time student is defined as any student undertaking modules equating to at least 100 credits during a standard (two semester) academic session.
+- C7.1 The modular framework is designed to accommodate the movement of students between full-time and part- time mode of study.
+Changes to mode of study require prior approval. - C7.2 A full-time undergraduate student is defined as any student undertaking modules equating to at least 100 credits during a standard (two semester) academic session.
 The maximum number of credits that may be taken during an academic session is normally 120.
-Exceptionally, a full-time student may undertake 140 credits where they are required to retake a 20-credit module. - C7.3 A full-time student undertaking an approved accelerated degree programme will normally complete 180 credits within a standard (three semester) academic session.
+Exceptionally, a full-time student may undertake 140 credits where they are required to retake a 20-credit module. - C7.3 A full-time student undertaking an approved accelerated degree programme will normally complete 180 credits within a standard (three semester) academic session. - C7.4 A full-time postgraduate student is defined as any student undertaking modules equating to at least 180 credits during a standard (two semester) academic session.
+The maximum number of credits that may be taken during an academic session is normally 180.